We recently held a giveaway for 2 years free web hosting on Zyma.

 From a desktop point of view, these products make browsing just about the most pleasurable experience possible.
 CSS3 transitions, beautifully crafted HTML5 and embellishments mean their users get the highest possible browsing experience (assuming the content being viewed has been crafted with care and consideration).

 In a recent giveaway, Focal Press teamed up with Six Revisions to give away 10 copies of Interactive InDesign CS5, an excellent book for learning about Adobe’s popular desktop publishing software in a simple and concise way.
-In this post, you’ll get to discover who the 10 giveaway winners are.

 Along with all the excitement over the potential power of social media, a handful of common bad strategies and decisions have begun to pop up.